codercowboy/freedosbootdisks/README.md

 # Images

-The FreeDos boot diskette images provided are minimal.
+The FreeDOS boot diskette images provided are minimal.
 They only contain the following: [KERNEL.SYS](http://help.fdos.org/en/hhstndrd/base/kernel.htm), [CONFIG.SYS](http://help.fdos.org/en/hhstndrd/cnfigsys/index.htm), and [COMMAND.COM](http://help.fdos.org/en/hhstndrd/base/command.htm), and they come in differing sizes in case you want to fill the image with a few more programs.

 The [v86 OS image library](https://github.com/copy/images) provides a more robust [720KB FreeDOS bootable image](https://github.com/copy/images/blob/master/freedos722.img) with additional utilities, drivers, and games.